icann/OCTO-TE-labs/DNSSEC 04 - Chain of Trust.md

 grpX.lab_domain.
 60    IN      DS      2404 8 2 8A4D8024E59D115331C8ECAF715E1168A429282646E6861420BEF8D1 7F9676E7
 ```

-Now see if your resolver returns the AD flag.
+Now see if your resolver returns the ad flag.

 ```
 $ dig grpX.lab_domain SOA